You are here

 Competing for Federal Grants

-- Use recent grant application guidelines and real funded proposals to examine what works, what doesn’t, and why
+Use recent grant application guidelines and real funded proposals to examine what works, what doesn’t, and why

-- Develop a work-plan for proposal development and write key proposal sections
+Develop a work-plan for proposal development and write key proposal sections

 Review concept papers drafted by your peers and have your own work reviewed by others

 Hazard Community & Technical College

 Every one of our trainers is an active and prolific grant proposal writer who has won millions of dollars in some of the toughest federal competitions.
 They know what’s happening in the field right now — and they’re here to help you.

 This training is a good fit for all types of organizations that compete — or plan to compete — in the federal arena: state, county, and local agencies, educational institutions, hospitals, private nonprofit organizations, and even for-profit organizations that are eligible for specific federal funding programs.
 This fast-paced, intensive training is not recommended for those new to the grant development field.
 For those new to the field, start with either Grantsmanship Training Program® or Essential Grant Skills.

 Why This Learning Lasts

 Competing for Federal Grants uses the Listen & Discuss, Do & Review® curriculum — the most effective approach for adult learners.
 Our training uses hands-on exercises so that you retain what you learn.